Acxiom/metalus/docs/executionaudits.md

 Implementations of the PipelineListener interface will have access to the audits through the *PipelineContext*.
 The *metrics* functions provided allow any data to be stored/retrieved related to an audit.

-## Settings
+## Spark Config/Settings
+By default, the Execution Audits will include a small list of spark configuration settings and spark stats by pipeline step.
-The entire list of SparkSettings from the SparkContext can be added to the Root Audit by setting the value *includeAllSparkSettingsInAudit* to true at runtime
+A more detailed list of SparkSettings from the SparkContext can be added to the Root Audit by setting the value *includeAllSparkSettingsInAudit* to true at runtime.

+_**Note:** the current version may misreport executors, split steps, and fork steps running in parallel_